 The pulsar is a neutron star that rotates rapidly—over 600 times a second.
 As the pulsar spins, it emits beams of radiation from the two hotspots on its surface.
 The intense regions of radiation being observed are associated with the beams.

 The brown dwarf star is about a third the diameter of the Sun.
-It is roughly two million kilometres from the pulsar—or five times the distance between the Earth and the moon—and orbits around it in just over 9 hours.
+It is roughly two million kilometers from the pulsar—or five times the distance between the Earth and the moon—and orbits around it in just over 9 hours.
 The dwarf companion star is tidally locked to the pulsar so that one side always faces its pulsating companion, the way the moon is tidally locked to the Earth.

 Because it is so close to the pulsar, the brown dwarf star is blasted by the strong radiation coming from its smaller companion.
 The intense radiation from the pulsar heats one side of the relatively cool dwarf star to the temperature of our Sun, or some 6000°C.